The Benefits of Argan Oil: Longer Hair, Smoother Skin, Stronger Nails, and Overall Good Health

 Initially, when gathering the nuts of the argan tree, herders would find the almond shaped nuts in the waste of goats who had dined on the fleshy, exterior of the fruit.
 The women of the village broke open the nuts by smashing them with stone.
 Inside the nuts were nestled up to three small kernels.
 These kernels were pulverized to extract the oil.

-While the excrement of the goats is no longer the source of the nuts, the process to make the oil has remained primarily the same with the addition of some mechanization of parts of the process for purity, especially when the oil is for use in food.
+While the excrement of the goats is no longer the source of the nuts, the process to make the oil has remained primarily the same through the centuries.
+There has been one important addition, that of some mechanization of parts of the process for purity, especially when the oil is for use in food.

-One of the rarest oils on earth, argan oil is also one of the most beneficial.
-The health benefits range from lowering cholesterol to easing the inflammation of arthritis.
+One of the rarest oils on earth, argan oil is also purported to be one of the most beneficial.
+When ingested either as an oil or as a tonic, the health benefits range from lowering cholesterol to easing the inflammation of arthritis.

 The Berber villagers take argan oil as a tonic, believing it prevents cancer.
-The oil has also been found to aid in increasing the appetite of the elderly.
+The oil has also been found to aid in increasing and improving the appetite of the elderly.